Featured SPEAKERS

 In 1927, one of the original pro-audio companies, Western Electric, pioneered cinema sound with 'The Jazz Singer'.
 In the Wall Street crash of 1929, Western Electric was split up.
 From the ashes, came Westrex (who are today still involved in the movie/video side of the business) and Altec, short for 'All technicians', because the new company's bosses and founders were the technical people from Western Electric.
 Most notable of these was James Buoloh Lansing, and when he became president, Altec took on his surname, thus Altec-Lansing.
 Like Western Electric, Altec-Lansing's main business was in cinema sound, but along with RCA, this is where high-power, large-scale sound reinforcement was pioneered, horn speakers being their forte.

 In 1940, Lansing sold his shares and later set up his own, competing company, with an emphasis on speakers.
-Lansing was subsequently killed in a plane crash in the late 40s, but the company he founded - James B. Lansing Inc. - or 'JBL' as it's better known, has gone from strength to strength.
+Unfortunately, Lansing committed suicide and his partner was killed in a plane crash in the late 40s, but the company he founded - James B. Lansing Inc. - or 'JBL' as it's better known, has gone from strength to strength.

 +++++++++++++++++++++++++++++++++